 Kai: Yes, but considering areas requiring further reinforcement from a switch to carbon, the weight savings may not be significant.
 But we’re certainly not ruling it out.

 bmxultra.com: Will there be any room for adjustment in height, bar width, rake of the fork, or even adjustment in the forward/back of the bars that you can get out of a standard set up?

 Kai: The fork legs may be trimmed to size.
 The specially designed stems provide additional bar height adjustment, and different bar rises/sweeps and stem lengths will be available to further fine-tune the overall fit.
-The current prototype fork has zero offset.
+The current prototype system has an offset of 33.67mm.

 A system that’s all-in with full stiffness and weight benefits, like the prototype, will have limited adjustability, while a set-up with more adjustability—shorter legs matched with higher rise bar—which looks closer to the legacy design but will see reduced stiffness and weight advantages.
 So we’re considering various options.

 bmxultra.com: What makes them different to a Triple Clamp style fork?

 Kai: Good question!
 We get this a lot because at a glance, the Tioga system may be confused with the mid-school double-crown triple-clamp forks, but they are for sure quite different!
 The biggest difference is in the handlebar area.
 By extending the fork legs to create the necessary height, the traditional bar is replaced by a low-rise bar mounted on a pair of lighter weight stems, instead of a single heavy-duty stem.
 The traditional pro-level bar weighs close to 800g, the Tioga bar is 215g!